ziomill/eshopping-opentelemetry-poc/README.md

 # eshopping-opentelemetry-poc
-A PoC to try OpenTelemetry capabilties on an high distribuited platform
+A PoC to try OpenTelemetry's capabilties on an high distribuited platform